 Final Project: The final project will be due on the last day of the lectures and will consist of a data analysis on a novel dataset of your choice.
-Students will be required to demonstrate their understanding of the methods taught in lecture by developing a reasonable regression model that addresses a valid research question using the techniques taught in class.
+Students will be required to demonstrate their understanding of the methods taught in lecture by developing a reasonable GLM/GLMM/LMM model that addresses a valid research question using the techniques taught in class.
 The students will be responsible for choosing the correct methods to apply and providing appropriate justifications defending their choices.
 The final project is a scaffolded assessment involving 2 parts:

-- Part 1- Research question and dataset selection: Students must find a dataset available online and define a research question that can be answered with this dataset using linear regression.
-Students will need to explain why their research question is important and how linear regression may be used to answer it.
+- Part 1- Research question and dataset selection: Students must find a dataset available online and define a research question that can be answered with this dataset using GLM.
+Students will need to explain why their research question is important and how GLM/GLMM/GAMM may be used to answer it.
 A short exploratory data analysis of the chosen dataset will also be required.
+Students will then be required to prepare a five minute long video presentation, which have to be uploaded on Quercus.
 More details will be provided during the lectures.
-This part will be due on March 14th. - Part 2 Final Project Report: Students will put together a scientific report that outlines the relevance of their proposed research question, the process of their analysis, the results of the performed data analysis, and a discussion of the meaning of the results as well as limitations of the analysis with respect to the statistical tools used/decisions made or the data used.
-This part will be due on April 4th (the last day of the lectures).
+This part will be due on March 11th. - Part 2 Final Project Report: Students will put together a scientific report that outlines the relevance of their proposed research question, the process of their analysis, the results of the performed data analysis, and a discussion of the meaning of the results as well as limitations of the analysis with respect to the statistical tools used/decisions made or the data used.
+This part will be due on April 3rd (the last day of the lectures).